 Summer is here!
 Living in Northeastern Ohio, there is a lot to celebrate when the sun finally comes out to stay.
-If you’re like me, you’ve had some cooped-up kids throughout the winter who are excited to finally play outdoors. Â
+If you’re like me, you’ve had some cooped-up kids throughout the winter who are excited to finally play outdoors.

-As a Physician Assistant for Apex Dermatology, I, Andy Porter, PA-C, answer questions regarding summer safety daily.
+As a Physician Assistant for Apex Skin, I, Andy Porter, PA-C, answer questions regarding summer safety daily.
 As a dad of two small kids myself, I wanted to write a blog to outline some safety tips to enjoy a healthy skin summer.

 Sunburns